riteshharjani/ci-scripts/README.md

 To build modules pass `MODULES=1`

+To convert all modules to builtin, pass `MOD2YES=1`.

 To build with clang pass `CLANG=1`, only works using the Ubuntu `21.10` images.

 For a quiet build pass `QUIET=1`, for verbose pass `VERBOSE=1`.